kdwedage/GitHub-Auto-Labeler/README.md

 python [SCRIPTS PATH]/model_training.py
 ```

 The performance_comparison.py script is intended to compare the performance of the alternative implemention with the model.
 IMPORTANT: This file should be edited to run the desired functionality.
 Currently it is set to close all open issues.
+Just comment/uncomment the desired functions in the main method.

 ```bash
 sudo docker run -v [DATASET PATH]:[MOUNTED DATASET PATH] -v [SCRIPTS PATH]:[MOUNTED SCRIPT PATH]  --gpus all -it github_auto_labeler bash